google/zerocopy/README.md

   instance of a type
 - `FromBytes` indicates that a type may safely be converted from an arbitrary byte sequence
-- `AsBytes` indicates that a type may safely be converted *to* a byte sequence
+- `IntoBytes` indicates that a type may safely be converted *to* a byte sequence
 - `Unaligned` indicates that a type's alignment requirement is 1